 Also, this program was built for the new marketer.
 It was designed to help people who have just started their marketing career, or who are new to the marketing community in Toronto.
 It’s a fantastic entry point to the AMA, and I would wholeheartedly recommend this program to any new marketer.
 Right now, I’ve been asked to take a lead on the second year of the program.
 As my career progresses, I’m hoping to be able to participate in the AMA’s Mentor Exchange program, and after that, I would love to become a mentor in this program someday.

 For more information about AMA-Toronto’s Career Accelerator program, visit our Career Accelerator web page.
-The deadline to apply for the program is April 15, 2019.

 This article was brought to you through the partnership between the AMA-Toronto and HeadStart Copywriting.

 05/11/2020Read more >